Baqend/Orestes-Bloomfilter/README.md

 There are 4 types of Bloom filters in the Orestes Bloom filter library:
 * **Regular Bloom filter**, a regular in-memory Java Bloom filter (`MemoryBloomFilter`)
 * **Counting Bloom filter**, a Counting Bloom Filter which supports element removal (`MemoryCountingBloomFilter`)
-* **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications (`RedisBloomFilter`)
+* **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications (`BloomFilterRedis`)
-* **Redis Counting Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications, it keeps track of the number of keys added to the filter (`RedisCountingBloomFilter`)
+* **Redis Counting Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications, it keeps track of the number of keys added to the filter (`CountingBloomFilterRedis`)

 This library is written in and for Java 8.
 For a Java 7 backport see: https://github.com/Crystark/Orestes-Bloomfilter